Illegal housing boom is big challenge for Egypt's leader

 She, along with other residents, accuse corrupt officials of forging the deeds to the land.

-The illegal housing boom was fueled mostly by businessmen or property developers who were well aware of rising demand and wanted to make a quick buck under lax government supervision.
+The illegal housing boom was fuelled mostly by businessmen or property developers who were well aware of rising demand and wanted to make a quick buck under lax government supervision.

 They constructed buildings in a rush, bypassing regulations and sometimes relying on forged documents to sell apartments at bargain prices, said Ahmad, a real estate broker, and two contractors who worked on such buildings.